How to Change North Carolina LLC Address | A Step-by-Step Guide

 • Articles of Domestication: The filing fee for Articles of Domestication with the North Carolina Secretary of State is $100.00 for conversion.

-• Dissolving your North Carolina LLC: The fee for filing the North Carolina Articles of Dissolution with the North Carolina Secretary of State is $30.
+• Dissolution of North Carolina LLC: The fee for filing the North Carolina Articles of Dissolution with the North Carolina Secretary of State is $30.

 Confirm the Change